fjvallarino/monomer/docs/tutorials/03-life-cycle.md

 widgets, which can handle any kind of low level event.
 Although this can sound like a limitation, you can always have a widget that converts those low level events to the event type you can handle.
 This is the case of keystroke.
-It receives a list of pairs mapping from a keystroke combination (provided as a Text string) and the event to raise when that combination is detected.
-In this case, it just listens for the `Enter` key and raises the same event as if the user had clicked the "Add" button.
+It receives a list of mappings from a keystroke combination (provided as a Text string) and the event to raise when that combination is detected.
+In this example, it just listens for the `Enter` key and raises the same event as if the user had clicked the "Add" button.
 These combinations can be more complex, of course.
 Check the documentation of the widget for more information.